 Keywords: International material-product chains; Trade theories; Environmental policy; Recycling.

-A model framework, SIMBIOSES, is presented which describes economic activities and related material, substance and energy flows in a multi-region and multi-sector economic system.
+A model framework, SIMBIOSES, is presented which describes economic activities and related material, substance, and energy flow in a multi-region and multi-sector economic system.
 The conceptual design of the framework is discussed in relation to current issues on “dematerialization” and “decoupling”.

-Three types of models to implement SIMBIOSES are discussed: a static equilibrium model, a dynamic optimisation model, and a system dynamics model.
+Three types of models to implement SIMBIOSES are discussed: a static equilibrium model, a dynamic optimization model, and a system dynamics model.
 The static model determines the static equilibrium of extraction, production, recycling, and energy recovery from waste.
-The dynamic model determines the long-term investment decision that optimises total discounted utility of consumption.
-The dynamic model incorporates technological change, allocation of resources, and damage costs due to accumulation of substances in the environment.
-The system dynamic model generates endogenous economic growth and technology development and includes bounded rationality of economic agents.
+The dynamic model determines the long-term investment decision that optimizes the total discounted utility of consumption.
+The dynamic model incorporates technological change, allocation of resources, and damage costs due to the accumulation of substances in the environment.
+The system dynamic model generates endogenous economic growth and technology development and includes the bounded rationality of economic agents.

-Keywords: dematerialization, mass balance, integrated models, Environmental Kuznets curve, equilibrium analysis, dynamic optimisation, system dynamics.
+Keywords: dematerialization, mass balance, integrated models, Environmental Kuznets curve, equilibrium analysis, dynamic optimization, system dynamics.